DQ9120/COP3402-Project1/README.md

 # Assignment Instructions
-In this assignment we'll be implementing a virtual machine called the P-machine.
+In this assignment we'll be implementing a virtual machine called the P-machine. vm.c is our skeleton file that we will be starting with

 The P-machine has two memory areas:
   - Stack: stores variables and grows downwards